polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 - Block proposals being produced
 - After a few seconds, new blocks being finalized on both nodes

-If every step was correctly performed, you should see logs similar to the following on both nodes:
+If successful, you should see logs similar to the following on both nodes:

 --8<-- 'code/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes/node-output-1.html'